 The classroom teacher collaborates and coordinates with the summer staff in order to provide appropriate recommendations and suggestions, highlighting the educational needs to be addressed during the summer supplemental services.
-Pre and post assessments occur to evaluate the effectiveness of the supplemental support services and at the conclusion of the summer program, reports are compiled indicating evidence of progress, shared with classroom teachers and placed in students' files.
+At the conclusion of the summer program, reports are compiled indicating evidence of progress, shared with classroom teachers and placed in students' files.